PBDBMakie — API Reference

 ) -> Nothing

-Add one PhyloPic silhouette per leaf tip of tree to ax.
+Add one PhyloPic silhouette per leaf of tree to ax.

 This is the primary tree-aware overlay API.
 It computes anchor positions from the dendrogram layout and delegates all rendering to augment_phylopic!.

-See also the convenience overload augment_tip_phylopic! which reads tree and layout directly from a TaxonomyTreePlot.
+See also the convenience overload augment_leaf_phylopic! which reads tree and layout directly from a TaxonomyTreePlot.

 Arguments